 “Runner’s face” is getting an upgrade.
-At one time, the term “runner’s face” was originally thought that “the repetitive pounding and bouncing of running pulled on the face leading to a facial appearance that was gaunt, extraordinarily thin, and sagging,” says , a board-certified dermatologist and former ultra-marathoner.
-But the motion of running isn’t actually to blame for this look.
+At one time, the term “runner’s face” was originally thought to come from “the repetitive pounding and bouncing of running pulled on the face leading to a facial appearance that was gaunt, extraordinarily thin, and sagging,” says , a board-certified dermatologist and former ultra-marathoner.
+But the motion of running is not actually to blame for this look.

 “A major contributing factor is chronic exposure to environmental elements like UV exposure and air pollution,” says Barr.
 “Exposure to these elements generates free radicals and resultant oxidative stress that causes a breakdown of skin collagen and elastin leading to skin sagging, fine lines and wrinkles.”
 On top of that, “excessive exposure to the sun’s damaging radiation can also cause thickened skin, uneven pigmentation and pre-cancerous and cancerous lesions,” adds Barr, noting that the weight loss that also comes with running can cause facial changes.